RedaAlb/dm-system/README.md

-# dm-system
+# Data management system task

-Data management system.
+Currently only contains supporting files for the proposal.